- Appendix 1

 A3.1 Reference Appendix 3:

-Tysome J. et al., The Auditory Rehabilitation Outcomes Network: an international initiative to develop core sets of patient-centred outcome measures to assess interventions for hearing loss.
+Tysome J. et al., The Auditory Rehabilitation Outcomes Network: an international initiative to develop core sets of patient-centered outcome measures to assess interventions for hearing loss.
 Clin Otolaryngol.
 2015;40:512-515